spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 />

 ---

 title: Tool Calling
-description: Learn about tool calling and multi-step calls (using maxSteps) with AI SDK Core.
+description: Learn about tool calling and multi-step calls (using maxSteps) with AI SDK Core
 ---

 # Tool Calling